 In 2020 and 2021 the Dominion Image Cast became the dominant voting technology in the 58 California counties.
 Forty counties used the system, up from seven in 2016 and 16 in 2018.
-The county-by-county voting technology list for the March 5, 2024 primary should be on the Secretary of State website soon, but is not up as of January 26, 2024.
+The county-by-county voting technology list for the November 5, 2024 general election should be on the Secretary of State website in October.
 The list is a PDF document entitled "Voting Technologies in Use by County" under "Voting Systems Used by Counties."
-Thirty-nine counties continue to use Dominion Image Cast; Shasta County, under Trump election lies pressure, dumped Dominion in favor of hand-counting all ballots, but after Assembly Bill 969 made this illegal38, switched to Hart InterCivic.39
+Thirty-nine counties continue to use Dominion Image Cast; Shasta County, under Trump election lies pressure, dumped Dominion in favor of hand-counting all ballots, but after Assembly Bill 969 made this illegal38, switched to Hart InterCivic.39 statewide California elections affected by these requirements.

-The Voter Verified Paper Audit Trail (VVPAT) requirement applies to DRE machines certified on or after January 1, 2005 or used on or after January 1, 2006.
-The 2024 elections are the thirteenth statewide California elections affected by these requirements.
 OS machines leave a paper trail.
 As noted above, effective 2021 there are no longer any DRE machines used in California.

+The Voter Verified Paper Audit Trail (VVPAT) requirement applies to DRE machines certified on or after January 1, 2005 or used on or after January 1, 2006.
+The 2024 elections are the thirteenth